 Discovering you're videos are damaged, or corrupt can be a horrible experience, but that doesn't mean there's nothing you can do about it.
 There several ways to repair damaged videos and recover corrupted files, so don't give up on them just yet.
 From special software to features built into programs you already use, there are a couple of ways to undo the damage done to your videos.

 Solution 1: Use Wondershare Video Repair

 Wondershare Video Repair is an ingenious little program developed by Wondershare that's designed to recover corrupt files and repair damaged videos.
-Wondershare supports a variety of popular formats, such as 3GP, AVI, FLV, MOV, MP4, M2TS, MKV, and MTS.
-It can also repair multiple formats at the same time.
+Wondershare supports a variety of popular formats, such as 3GP, MOV, etc. The following are its main features:

 The program is available for both Windows and Mac, with the capability of fixing common issues like blurry videos, frozen videos, interrupted video playback, etc. What's even better, the process only requires a few simple steps.
 It even has an advanced repair mode that can fix some of the more complex errors and forms of video corruption out there.

 Wondershare Video Repair is our number one solution for repairing damaged videos and recovering corrupted files.
 But don't take our word for it, check out the easy steps below and try it for yourself.
 You won't regret it.

 You'll need to add the corrupted video in one of two ways.
 The first method will require you to click the box in the center of Recoverit's interface, which reads, "Add video and start repairing."
 The second method is to just click on the "Add" button.

 Step 2.
 Repair your selected corrupted videos

 After adding your corrupted video, Wondershare will display file information like Date Created, File Name, File Path, File Size, and Operation.
 Click the "Repair" button and wait for the operation to finish.